G-Research/ApiSurface/README.md

 ### Within the unit test project

-1. Add a reference to `ApiSurface`.
+Add a reference to the `ApiSurface` NuGet package.
-2. Then add the following files to your test project:

-#### TestSurface.fs
+Then create a new test file (here we've chosen the name `TestSurface.fs`) within your test project, with the following contents:

 ```f#
 namespace MyLibrary.Test